 2. White Balance

-Right after Input LUT, you’ll get to see White Balance with which you can customized the temperature and tint.
+Right after Input LUT, you’ll get to see White Balance with which you can customize the temperature and tint.
 Drag the “Temperature” slider towards left and it will add more blue color to the scene/image which will levy a “Cooler” appearance of the things.
 And if you drag it towards the right, adds more orange color and imposes a “Warmer” appearance of the things.

 When you make use of the WB selector, you’re enabled to select any point in your footage that is white.
 Once you do that, Premiere Pro will fetch the appropriate white balance settings from it.